fasttime/JScrewIt/Features.md

 Remarkable traits are the lack of characters in the beginning of the string before "function" and a line feed with four whitespaces \("\\n    "\) before the "\[native code\]" sequence.
 ### `FILL`
 Existence of the native function Array.prototype.fill.
-Currently only available in Firefox 31, Safari 7.1 and later versions.
+Available in Firefox 31, Safari 7.1 and later versions and in Microsoft Edge.
 ### `GMT`
 Presence of the text "GMT" after the first 25 characters in the string returned by Date\(\).
 Although ECMAScript states that string representation of dates is implementation dependent, most engines align to the same format, making this feature available in all supported engines except Internet Explorer 9 and 10.